Tasnimwheebi/Reading-Notes/code-401/read-26.md

 ### Before Use Context :
 Context is primarily used when some data needs to be accessible by many components at different nesting levels.
 Apply it sparingly because it makes component reuse more difficult.
+* If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.

+* Context.Consumer: A React component that subscribes to context changes.
+Using this component lets you subscribe to a context within a function component.

+* Context.displayName: Context object accepts a displayName string property.
+React DevTools uses this string to determine what to display for the context.